Gospel – Matthew 14:13-21

 The Catechism of the Catholic Church

-From “The Visible Face of the Invisible God” Testimony of Catalina Rivas (Ch.
-2:1)
+From “The Ark of the New Covenant” Testimony of Catalina Rivas (ARK-106:17)

 Each week we will be presenting a portion of the following Sunday’s readings, and linking it to relevant parts of the Catechism of the Catholic Church and messages from the Testimony of Catalina.
 Pay special attention to the italicized underlined sections.
 This Sunday it is asked, What kind of soil will you be for the word of God?
 We hope this is inspiring and educational.
 Any comments you have are certainly welcomed.

 Tim Francis prepared this educational program to help you increase your faith and love for the Holy Trinity and our Blessed Mother.
 His website is http://YouShallBelieve.com

 I have known Tim for many years and recommend his work highly.
 He is a strong advocate for the “The Real Body and Blood Of Jesus” and the numerous miracles that occur on a daily basis.
 Both of us are greatly inspired by the amazing writings of Catalina Rivas.
 Catalina is one of the few individuals in history who personally experienced the “Stigmata Of Jesus Christ.”